Scientific Name

 Origin

 Mitrophyllum grande is native to South Africa.
-It occurs on south- to southeast-facing slopes with quartzitic stones around Brakfontein in KwaZulu-Natal and north of Oograbies Mountains in the Northern Cape province.
+It occurs on south- to southeast-facing slopes with quartzitic stones around Brakfontein in KwaZulu-Natal and north of the Oograbies Mountains in the Northern Cape province.

 Description

-How to Grow and Care
+How to Grow and Care for Mitrophyllum grande

-Mesembs are mostly adapted to relatively predictable rainfall patterns rather than extreme drought and irregular rainfall.
+Mesembs are primarily adapted to relatively predictable rainfall patterns rather than extreme drought and irregular rainfall.
 Total rainfall may be extremely low, but water is available at least seasonally or through fog and condensation.
-This leads to or allows plants that are not especially large and sometimes very small and affects how they need to be treated in cultivation.
+This results in plants that are not especially large, sometimes very small, and affects how they should be treated in cultivation.

 The basics of care are simple: free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
 After that, the difficulties are endless, trying to adapt to the Mesembs' adaptability and follow their growth habits in your particular conditions.